 Gym Room #

 The gym room is on the ground floor.
-It unfortunately had to be closed by order of the Studentenwerk due to insurance issues.
-We are currently investigating possibilites to open the room again.
+It unfortunately had to be closed by order of the Studierendenwerk due to insurance issues.

 Study Rooms #

-There is a sudy room on the first and on the third floor.
+There is a study room on the first and on the third floor.
 These rooms are always open.
 The room on the third floor is currently not furnished.

 Billiard Room #

 The billiard room is on the second floor.
 Please respect the peace and quiet of your fellow residents and do not play in the room after 22:00.

 The assembly hall is the large room on the 3rd floor of the dormitory.
 The room is used for the general assembly in some semesters.
 The key for the room is held by the house speakers.